 - Loss of a fetus

 - Permanent loss of use of a body organ, member, function, or system

 - Permanent consequential limitation of use of a body organ or member

 - A significant limitation of use of a body function or system

 - An injury that prevents the injured party from performing typical daily tasks for at least 90 of the first 180 days following the injury

 Recoverable Damages in a New York Car Accident Lawsuit

-Our team will investigate your accident to determine the damages to which you may be entitled.
-However, a car accident injury lawsuit may allow you to recover compensation for any of the following types of damages:
+However, an auto liability insurance claim or personal injury lawsuit may allow you to recover compensation for any of the following types of damages: